What is “handling time?”

 How to set your handling time

-You're in control of your business.
+You’re in control of your business.
 Your handling time can be as quick as same-day handling or longer.
 Remember that handling time adds days to the estimated delivery date on your listing.
-If you choose to offer same-day handling, you can set your own order cut-off time for each business day based on when your packages are picked up or when you drop off at a carrier.
-Learn how to offer same-day handling.
+If you choose to offer same-day handling, you can set your own order cut-off time for each day based on when your packages are picked up or when you drop off at a carrier.
+Set up your handling cut-off times in shipping preferences.
+Watch a video on how to offer same-day handling.

 How handling time is calculated

-Handling time is measured in business days — weekends and holidays don't count.
+Handling time is measured in business days with the option for you to include Saturdays and/or Sundays if you ship on those days.
 The handling time clock begins when you receive payment from your buyer and ends when your carrier scans the package.

-Each day ends at 11:59:59 p.m.
-In the case of 1-day handling, if an item is purchased on Friday, Saturday, or Sunday Pacific Time, it needs to have an acceptance scan by Monday at 11:59:59 p.m.
-PT.
+In the case of 1-day handling, your sold item needs to have an acceptance scan by the following day at 11:59:59 p.m. in your local time zone.